assayer5/bayesian-curvefit-reg/README.md

 ## Project: Bayesian Analysis and Modeling

 ### Overview
-Estimated parameters for curve fitting a simulated dose response curve, estimated trend in precipitation data with regression, and estimated means of grouped data with hierarchical model using PyMC for Bayesian probabilistic programming.
+Estimated parameters for curve fitting a simulated dose response curve and estimated trend in precipitation data with regression using PyMC for Bayesian probabilistic programming.
 Sampled posterior distributions to plot uncertainty of estimates and/or checked priors.

 ### Some Details
 These notebooks explore various Bayesian statistical methods using pyMC.